camunda/camunda-docs/docs/components/optimize/what-is-optimize.md

 Review heatmap displays for a closer look at the number of instances that took longer than average, based on duration distribution.
 You can also visualize a heatmap by counting the number of activity instances, comparing them to the total number of process instances, and obtaining a percentage.

-Unlike standard business intelligence tools, Optimize understands the user’s goals, and leads them through continuous process improvement.
+Unlike standard business intelligence tools, Optimize understands the user’s goals and leads them through continuous process improvement.
 Optimize is purpose-built to help rapidly identify the constraints of your system.

 In the following sections, we’ll walk through using and analyzing Optimize.